Laredo Water Quality at a Glance

 • Car washing restricted to designated times

-• Encouragement to use drought-resistant landscaping
+• Encouragement to install drought-resistant landscaping

 • Mandatory leak repairs within specified timeframes